DriftwoodPalace/Hodl-Guide/index.md

 ## Contributions

 Thanks to [@jakobalexander](https://github.com/jakobalexander){:target="_blank"} and [@justinmoon](https://github.com/justinmoon){:target="_blank"} for early feedback and reviews of the guide.
 As always, feedback does not constitute endorsement of the content.

+If you like to contribute financially to the guide, feel free to send some sats to `bc1qyruxhmxgffyvxzvmtd388fayja0tgf20y83yfs` or with [Bottle Pay](https://pay.bottle.li/send/social/bottle/qeYFDgq4voZ85tEjZTVjTraxriEhfRhxj88GyFs4sUBK?a=https%3A%2F%2Fcdn.bottle.li%2Fuserimg%2F47eb9b6e8939f39289bdd8fc108ec60273f8dc1cbd7bf5f1bd2fbc34d40d40de.jpg&d=Driftwood%20Palace){:target="_blank"}.
+This'll help keeping the guide updated with new hardware wallets etc in the future.

 ## Validation